 The Uniform Commercial Code was first published in 1952 and is a Uniform Act developed by the Uniform Law Commission (ULC).
 The ULC is a non-profit organization, not a government agency, created in 1892 with the sole purpose of developing uniform legislation to create consistency in critical areas of statutory law.

 The UCC was one of the most influential and impactful of the more than 300 Uniform Acts developed.
 It standardized state laws and processes associated with commercial transactions extending beyond state lines.
 Starting with Pennsylvania in 1953, all states eventually adopted the UCC.
-The only exception of being Louisiana which did not adopt it in its entirety, choosing to exclude Articles 2 and 2A.
+The only exception is Louisiana which did not adopt it in its entirety, choosing to exclude Articles 2 and 2A.
 California has also chosen to implement its own version that excludes provisions about real estate.

 The UCC includes nine articles regarding the sale or leasing of goods, letters of credit, negotiable instruments, fund transfers, bulk sales, bank deposits, warehouse receipts, bills of lading, investments, securities, and secured transactions.